RyanCocking/random-walks/README.md

 # random-walks
-Computational model of swimming cells under the effects of Brownian motion.
+Computational model of microscopic cells that perform run-and-tumble whilst experiencing Brownian motion.
+Begun as part of an MPhys project with Dr Laurence Wilson of the University of York.

+Source code released under the GNU General Public Licence (GPL).